ChatTheatre/websocket-to-tcp-tunnel/README.md

 * `listen` is the port on which this server should listen for incoming WebSocket connections.
 * `send` is the port on which the outgoing TCP socket should connect.
 * `host` is the host to which the outgoing TCP socket should connect.
+* `sendTunnelInfo` is a boolean representing whether or not this information should be sent on connection.
+The default is `true`.

 ### PID Files [OPTIONAL]
 The location of files containing PID information for each process can be defined with